justinchuntingho/Introduction-to-Computational-Text-Analysis-and-Social-Media-Research-using-R/README.md

 [Credits](https://datacarpentry.org/R-ecology-lesson/#Install_R_and_RStudio)

-# Authorization for Twitter Academic Research Product Track
+## Authorization for Twitter Academic Research Product Track

 In order to use the Twitter Academic Research Product Track you will first need to obtain an authorization token.
 You will find details about the process of obtaining authorization [here](https://developer.twitter.com/en/products/twitter-api/academic-research).

-**In order to gain authorization you first need a Twitter account.**
+Press the "Apply →" button under the Basic tier to start the application process (you need to have a Twitter account).

 First, Twitter will ask for details about your academic profile.
 Per the documentation linked above, they will ask for the following: